hargata/lubelog_docs/installation/troubleshooting.md

 >| ### No Option to Login via OIDC
 >|
->| Make sure Authentication is enabled, check "Enable Authentication" in Settings tab and set up root user credentials
+>| Make sure Authentication is enabled, check "Enable Authentication" in Settings tab and set up root user credentials.
+You must also provide a name for the OIDC Provider in the Server Settings Configurator in order for the option to login via OIDC to show up on the login page.

 >| ### Logging-in via OIDC Requires Token
 >|
->| LubeLogger operates on an invite-only basis, a token will need to be generated for the user logging in via OIDC if it is their first time.
+>| LubeLogger operates on an invite-only basis by default, a token will need to be generated for the user logging in via OIDC if it is their first time.
 Once an account for the user exists they will no longer be prompted for the token in subsequent login attempts.
+You can enable "Open Registration" in the Server Settings Configurator so that users can generate a token for themselves.

 >| ### No Auto-Redirect to OIDC Provider
 >|